Data-Nish/my-learning-journey/README.md

 The vehicles class is very broad.
 Too broad.
 We have to define some more specialized classes, then.
 The specialized classes are the subclasses.
 The vehicles class will be a superclass for them all.

 # Note: the hierarchy grows from top to bottom, like tree roots, not branches.

-The most general, and the widest, class is always at the top (the superclass) while its descendants are located below (the subclasses).
+-- The most general, and the widest, class is always at the top ('the superclass') while its descendants are located below ('the subclasses').

  We've chosen subclasses based on the environment, and say that there are (at least) four subclasses: